zeppe-lin/pkgutils/README.md

 Online documentation
 --------------------

-Refer to the human-readable man pages located in the `/man` directory.
+Refer to the human-readable manual pages located in the `/man` directory.

 LICENSE